Blog

 Aging Population and Dietary Needs

-• Nutritional Requirements: As Singapore’s population ages, there is a growing demand for food products that cater to older adults’ dietary needs.
+• Nutritional Requirements: As the population ages, there is a growing demand for food products that cater to the dietary needs of Singapore’s senior adults.
 The Ministry of Health projects that by 2030, one in four Singaporeans will be aged 65 and above, driving the need for nutrient-dense, easy-to-digest foods.

 • Functional Foods: Foods fortified with vitamins, minerals, and other nutrients that support health and wellness are becoming more popular.
 Companies like Brands and Eu Yan Sang, known for their health supplements and traditional Chinese medicine, are tapping into this market by offering functional food products.